artist statement

 These are my fluid notions in a constantly evolving creative space.

 I am an interdisciplinary artist on an unending path to acquiring skills through collaborative experiences.
 My expertise in video production stems from DIY-sharing online communities.
-I see authority in experimental media, as it enables me to break down language barriers, access exclusive spaces, and control the message.
+I see freedom in experimental media, as it enables me to break down language barriers, access exclusive spaces, and control the message.
 Homage is not my style, but I always look for surprises to inject into my art.

 Curiosity

 In the unforeseen, we can break free from static mental states.
 In the unanticipated, we can unleash our imagination to novel territories hitherto inaccessible.
-In my quest for randomness, I have been delving into live streaming as an art form.
-Live streaming is an ephemeral digital performance that blends television, theater, and film methodologies with internet platforms and physical locations.
-It generates moments of synchronicity and displacement that captivate the audience.

-Today, our appetite for authenticity makes live-streamed media capable of suspending our state of disbelief and tapping into our natural truth bias, rendering us more attentive.
+Today, our appetite for authenticity makes media capable of suspending our state of disbelief and tapping into our natural truth bias, rendering us more attentive.
 Our interaction with the present creates an intimate relationship between the masses and the individual.
 Telepresence enables us to be far apart yet brings us closer than ever.
 Our constant streaming of data and live consumption enables us to be present in multiple places concurrently, accelerating our perception of time.
 This immediacy allows the sender and recipient to share a third place, the image projected at the other end.

-In my quest for engagement, I employ interactivity to invite viewers to participate in the exhibition or experience.
+For engagement, I employ interactivity to invite viewers to participate in the exhibition or experience.
 Engagement disarms the audience, allowing me to inject ideas, metaphors, and perspectives into their cognitive spectrum.
 I utilize engagement to emphasize form and liveliness, inducing moments of introspection, foresight, retrospective thinking, and future visions.

 Cybernetic philosophy